oldmotostar/project_euler/112_bouncy_numbers/README.md

 ##  Input Format

 No input file is needed.
-The script calculates the result programmatically.

 ---